Dementia

 Dementia affects much more than memory.
 Changes in vision, hearing, touch, and reaction times can make everyday life feel confusing or overwhelming.
 This article explains how these sensory shifts happen and why they eventually make driving unsafe, offering practical guidance for families and carers.

-Unmet Needs in Dementia:
+Unmet Needs in Dementia

 Behaviour that challenges often reflects unmet needs that the person with dementia can no longer express through words.
 This article explores what distress-based communication really means, including phrases like “I want to go home”, elopement and wandering, emotional logic, and how the Herbert Protocol can support safety.
 Practical suggestions help carers respond with curiosity, compassion, and confidence.